-Childhood in the U.S. to 1950 Materials in Criss Library Archives & Special Collections
+Childhood Materials in UNO Libraries' Archives & Special Collections

 The papers of June Turney include correspondence written to family and friends when she was a teenager or young woman in the late 1930s during the Great Depression.
 The letters were sent from June Turney’s time at Moss Lake Summer Camp in Eagle Bay, New York and a later trip to California.

 The autograph book of Marie Engelkew includes brief personal messages and quotations from friends in family.
 Most of the messages date from 1894 with others dated 1895, 1900, and 1901.
 The messages are predominantly from Grand Island, Nebraska and the Academy of the Visitation in Dubuque, Iowa.
 A cutout of a dog is pasted on the first page of the autograph book.
 The autograph book is in the shape of a rhombus with a wooden cover (perhaps walnut) and teal velvet binding and back cover.

 A photo album of a white family in Omaha, Nebraska includes photographs of adults in children around the home and in a rural setting.
 Notable photos include a series from the 1898 Trans-Mississippi Exposition in Omaha including a see-saw ride, "The Old Plantation" stage, Arch of States, streets of all nations featuring a camel, the lagoon, the administration building, and others.
 A photograph of a tree is identified as "the surrender tree - San Juan Hill - Santiago" in Cuba, which along with another caption referencing "Remember the Maine!" and a photo of a young man in a presumably military are references to the Spanish American War in Omaha.